untillpro/scm4j/scm4j-deployer-engine/README.md

 - `IInstallationProcedure`: lists `IAction`, every `action` is represented by `installer` class and `params`.
 All installer classes must be in `product` dependencies.
 - `installer`: class which implements `IInstaller` interface.
 Is instantiated during `installation procdure`, action paremeters are passed

 Thus all dependencies of product artifcat are "installers" i.e. implement installation logic.
+Installation "data" is represented by artifacts which are listed by `IProductStructure` interface.

 # Data Structure